Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] A route for `0.0.0.0/0` that points to an internet gateway.
 - [ ] A route for `0.0.0.0/0` that points to an elastic network interface.

-### An Amazon S3 bucket in a SysOps Administrator's account can be accesses by users in other SWS accounts.
+### An Amazon S3 bucket in a SysOps Administrator's account can be accesses by users in other AWS accounts.
 How can the Administrator ensure that the bucket is only accessible to members of the Administrator's AWS account?

 - [ ] Move the S3 bucket from a public subnet to a private subnet in the Amazon VPC.
 - [x] Change the bucket access control list (ACL) to restrict access to the bucket owner.